-HOUSTON--Infrastruct Security, an integrator operating in the Gulf Coast region, announced this week the acquisition of Monarch Security in its entirety, along with the accounts of Kimmons Security Services.
-Terms of the deal were not disclosed, but Infrastruct expects the additions to bring in annual sales near $10 million, resulting in $15 million in 2007 sales for Infrastruct, with monthly recurring services revenue at roughly $75,000.
+HOUSTON--Infrastruct Security, an integrator operating in the Gulf Coast region, announced in December the acquisition of Monarch Security, along with the accounts of Kimmons Security Services.
+Terms of the deals were not disclosed, but Infrastruct expects the additions to bring in annual sales near $10 million, resulting in $15 million in 2007 sales for Infrastruct, with monthly recurring services revenue at roughly $75,000.

-Following Infrastruct's July 1, 2006, landing of $4 million in funding, Monarch was an early target for acquisition, said vice president of marketing and sales Andrew Wray.
+Following Infrastruct's July 1, 2006, landing of $4 million in funding (see "Infrastruct lands," in the September issue of Security Systems News), Monarch was an early target for acquisition, said vice president of marketing and sales Andrew Wray.
 Monarch's accounts are entirely commercial in nature, with 80 percent falling within the critical infrastructure vertical, Wray said, and "part of our original venture strategy was for us to take a more dominant position in the critical infrastructure market through acquisition and organic growth."

-Kimmons, on the other hand, "was the right thing to do at the right time."
-The company was looking to specialize in investigative services, Wray said, and "we have an acquisition team in place that looks for opportunities.
+Kimmons wasn't as targeted as Monarch, but "was the right thing to do at the right time," said Wray.
+The company was looking to specialize in investigative services, he said, and "we have an acquisition team in place that looks for opportunities.
 Kimmons was looking for a similar opportunity and so a deal was struck."
 Kimmons has a strong base in the water distribution and treatment market and will continue to sell accounts that will then be turned over to Infrastruct.

-This new account base will benefit, Wray said, from the company's nearly-complete new central station.
-Infrastruct expects the facility to be fully operational by February.
+This new account base will benefit, Wray said, from the company's nearly-complete central station, expected to be fully operational by February.